Indice - Table of contents

 The hundreds of passionate music fans who have in some way contributed to this website bear witness to the fact that few who experience a perfect storm first-hand come away unchanged.

-Of all of Havana's climaxes of concentrated musical brilliance, the most mysterious and least researched was the one which began somewhere between 1970 and 1972, led by our three groups: Los Van Van, Ritmo Oriental and Irakere.
+Of Havana's many such climaxes of concentrated musical brilliance, the most mysterious and least researched was the one that began somewhere between 1970 and 1972, led by our three groups: Los Van Van, Ritmo Oriental and Irakere.